isomerpages/moe-psgrepository/_welcome-to-the-psg/Your Support Circle.md

 <p>Since 2017, the PSG Fund has been provided for under the School Operating
 Fund (SOF) Block Grant.
-PSGs are encouraged to discuss their plans for their PSGs and/or Support Circle with the partnership teacher in-charge, sharing their plans and exploring potential partnerships with other PSGs.
+PSGs are encouraged to discuss their plans for their PSGs and/or Support Circle with the partnership teacher in-charge, sharing their ideas for the school community and exploring potential partnerships with other PSGs.
 Through such discussions, PSGs can seek school's support for such initiatives, subject to resource availability.
-For more details on funding, refer to
-<a href="/preparing-for-the-year-ahead/" rel="noopener nofollow" target="_blank">'Preparing for the Year Ahead'</a>.</p>
+For more details on funding, refer to <a href="/preparing-for-the-year-ahead/" rel="noopener nofollow" target="_blank">'Preparing for the Year Ahead'</a>.</p>
 <p></p>